-Reporting to the Site Leader, the Program Manager (Site Coordinator) coordinates and monitors all activities related to the National Institute of Health (NIH)/DAIDS clinical trials and COVID grant-funded research conducted through the Harlem Prevention Center (HPC), including study initiation and protocol start up activities, regulatory, recruitment/retention, data management, and quality assurance /quality control activities.
-Closely collaborate with site and Clinical Trials Unit (CTU) leadership and manages study staff in the implementation of study goals and objectives.
+Reporting to the Site Leader, the Program Manager (Site Coordinator) coordinates and monitors all activities related to the National Institute of Health (NIH)/DAIDS clinical trials and COVID grant-funded research conducted through the Harlem Prevention Center (HPC), including study initiation and protocol start-up activities, regulatory, recruitment/retention, data management, and quality assurance /quality control activities.
+Closely collaborate with the site and Clinical Trials Unit (CTU) leadership and manages study staff in the implementation of study goals and objectives.

-Recruits and trains study staff on conducting research activities in accordance with study protocols and study specific procedures, standard operating procedures, and other institutional regulations, procedures, and policies.
+Recruits and trains study staff on conducting research activities in accordance with study protocols and study-specific procedures, standard operating procedures, and other institutional regulations, procedures, and policies.
 10%

-Supervises and assists study staff in participant recruitment, retention and enrollment activities including screening of potential volunteers, performing the informed consent process and obtaining a signed informed consent prior to initiating any protocol defined procedures, collection of research data, interviewing and counseling including HIV pre- & post-test counseling, risk reduction counseling and treatment adherence counseling, assist with any appropriate referrals etc.-10%
+Supervises and assists study staff in participant recruitment, retention, and enrollment activities including screening of potential volunteers, performing the informed consent process and obtaining a signed informed consent prior to initiating any protocol defined procedures, collection of research data, interviewing, and counseling including HIV pre- & post-test counseling, risk reduction counseling and treatment adherence counseling, assist with any appropriate referrals etc.-10%

 Oversees overall day-to-day site activities in compliance with all DAIDS and IRB requirements - 10%

-In collaboration with the Site Leader and site Principal Investigators (PIs), develops schedules and complete logistics for the execution of study specific activities.
+In collaboration with the Site Leader and site Principal Investigators (PIs), develops schedules and complete logistics for the execution of study-specific activities.
 10%

 Develops and oversees the implementation of an effective and continuous quality improvement plan (CQMP) to ensure the soundness and efficiency of all operational processes related to study activities.
 5%

-Review internal and external monitoring reports, data quality reports, data quality management plan and standard operating procedures (SOPs) with the Site Leader and site PIs and the research team and utilizes the findings to develop strategies for improvements.
+Review internal and external monitoring reports, data quality reports, data quality management plan, and standard operating procedures (SOPs) with the Site Leader and site PIs, and the research team and utilizes the findings to develop strategies for improvements.
 10%

-Plans and conducts study specific activities in conjunction with other NIH Network sites in an effort to establish economies of scale through enhanced collaboration.
+Plans and conducts study-specific activities in conjunction with other NIH Network sites in an effort to establish economies of scale through enhanced collaboration.
 5%

-Ensures timely submission of protocol specific regulatory documents to the CUMC IRB and central IRB(s).
-The submissions may include initial IRB submission with site specific consent form, amendments, recruitment material, questionnaires, safety reports, protocol renewals/terminations etc. 5%
+Ensures timely submission of protocol-specific regulatory documents to the CUMC IRB and central IRB(s).
+The submissions may include initial IRB submission with site-specific consent form, amendments, recruitment material, questionnaires, safety reports, protocol renewals/terminations, etc. 5%

-Maintains up-to-date federally required essential documents, including CVs, licenses, conflict of interest forms, financial disclosure forms, staff HSP and GCP certifications, staff IATA certifications, laboratory certifications and normal ranges, lab CLIA and CAP certifications etc. 5%
+Maintains up-to-date federally required essential documents, including CVs, licenses, conflict of interest forms, financial disclosure forms, staff HSP and GCP certifications, staff IATA certifications, laboratory certifications, and normal ranges, lab CLIA and CAP certifications, etc. 5%

 Ensures timely collection and reporting of research information and data that is legible, accurate, complete, timely, as well as verifiable by internal and external reviewers while ensuring the safety of all study volunteers.5%

-Assists with maintaining track of study specific expenditures and the preparation of timely financial reports.
+Assists with maintaining track of study-specific expenditures and the preparation of timely financial reports.
 5%

-Prepares and submits periodic technical progress reports for review by the Site Leader before its release to funding agency as requested.
+Prepares and submits periodic technical progress reports for review by the Site Leader before its release to the funding agency as requested.
 5%

 Ensures that all team members are notified of all scheduled monitoring visits and audits and takes proactive measures to ensure successful outcomes.
 5%